Berkay Ateş

 Berkay Ateş (born 19 February 1987) is a Turkish actor.

 Life and career

 Ateş was born on 19 February 1987 in Istanbul.
 His mother is from Malatya while his father is from Ardahan.
 He is a graduate of Mimar Sinan Fine Arts University with a degree in theatre studies.
 He made his cinematic debut with the movie Yarım Kalan Mucize.

 In 2015, he received the Promising Young Actor Award at the 22nd International Adana Film Festival for his role in the movie Abluka.
 He simultaneously continued his career on stage before making his television debut in 2016 with a role in İstanbul Sokakları.
-He was further recognized for his role in the TV series Anne, but role to prominence with his role as Mahsun in Çukur and Ozan Akınsel in Alev Alev.
+He was further recognized for his role in the TV series Anne, but rose to prominence with his role as Mahsun in Çukur and Ozan Akınsel in Alev Alev.